thisismypassport/myinput/README.md

 * Clicking "Edit Config" and answering "Yes" to create a configuration for that executable.
 * Toggling "Use Config", writing the name of the config in the edit box, and clicking "Apply".
 (This allows you to have multiple executables using the same custom config file)

+# Troubleshooting

+For Steam Games:
+* Make sure to disable Steam Input (either globally or for that specific game)
+* You may have better luck if you register the executable to always run (via myinput_register.exe), as Steam games often ask Steam to relaunch them, even if you run them directly.

 # Building from Source

 Prerequisite: https://github.com/microsoft/Detours - copy to 3rdparty/detours folder